Is Thomas Kralow a Scam or Does He Offer a Legitimate Trading Education Program?

 The Wrap Up – Is Thomas Kralow’s Trading Program a Scam or Legit?

-Based on years of personal experience using and reviewing dozens of trading courses, programs, and services, I think Thomas Kralow’s trading program is completely legit.
+Based on years of personal experience using and reviewing dozens of trading courses, programs, and services, I think Thomas Kralow’s trading program is completely legitimate.
 Will merely purchasing his program automatically result in success?
 No. Your success depends on multiple factors.
 But it’s the most well-structured and comprehensive trading program I’ve come across to date.

 It’s not just some basic course that promises success within a few days and teaches a couple simple candlestick patterns.
 If trading success were that simple, everybody would be making money hand over fist.
 But the truth is that candlestick patterns are only a small fraction of what you need to understand for durable trading success.
 There’s no single “secret ingredient”.